epogrebnyak/haskell-intro/README.md

 **About classes.** This is a curated introduction to Haskell by [Yuras Shumovich](https://twitter.com/shumovichy) as studied by [Evgeniy](https://twitter.com/PogrebnyakE) and [Zarak](https://github.com/zarak).

+We were lucky to have [Yuras](https://twitter.com/shumovichy) as a tutor in Haskell for this small course at the end of 2018.
+Yuras knows 150% of Haskell, but he adjusted instruction according to our [prior knowledge (or, rather, ignorance)](how_we_started.md).

 **Set up GHCi.** Set up GHCi Haskell on your computer or use a limited web version as suggested [here](setup.md).

 **Topic list.** Yuras original [topic list](topics.md), a great plan to learn.

 **Sessions**.
 [This repository](https://github.com/epogrebnyak/haskell-intro) holds session transcripts `class 1-7` closely following the [topics list](topics.md) from above.

-**Acknowledgement**.
-We were lucky to have [Yuras](https://twitter.com/shumovichy) as a tutor in Haskell for this small course at the end of 2018.
-Yuras knows 150% of Haskell, but he adjusted instruction according to our [prior knowledge (or, rather, ignorance)](how_we_started.md).

 # Reading